docb/dbRackSequencer/README.md

 ### MouseSeq
 ![](images/MouseSeq.png?raw=true)

-A sequencer, solo player driven by the nouse.
+A sequencer, solo player driven by the mouse.

 How to use: